Skip to Content

 The following are some of the characteristics of a power surge protector.

-• Typically, a surge protector is a Zener diode that protects the circuit from spikes.
-It’s also available with a transient voltage suppression diode in a submerged version.
+• A surge protector is usually a Zener diode that prevents spikes.
+It’s also buried with a transient voltage suppression diode.

-• Like a filter or a bypass, a surge protector can offer a smooth electric flow to your equipment by removing spikes and surges.
+• Like a filter or bypass, a surge protector removes spikes and surges to smooth equipment power flow.

-• Nowadays, most appliances are equipped with these safety devices to safeguard them from unwanted spikes and surges.
+• Most appliances now include these safety measures to prevent spikes and surges.

 Conclusion